-The South Dakota Board of Examiners of Psychologists welcomes persons with disabilities to use the services of the Board, including taking the examination to become a Licensed Psychologist.
+The South Dakota Board of Social Work Examiners welcomes persons with disabilities to use the services of the Board, including taking the examination to become a Licensed Psychologist.
 Reasonable testing accommodations will be made for persons with disabilities.
-The examination is designed to test the knowledge and skills necessary for one who seeks the issuance of a psychologist's license.
-The Board gives both a national examination and a state examination.

-It is the policy of the Board to administer the psychologists' examination and all other services provided by this office in a manner that does not discriminate against a qualified applicant with a disability.
-An applicant with a disability who is otherwise eligible to take the examination may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be issued a psychologist's license in the State of South Dakota.
+It is the policy of the Board to administer the social work examination and all other services provided by this office in a manner that does not discriminate against a qualified applicant with a disability.
+An applicant with a disability who is otherwise eligible to take the examination may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be issued a social work license in the State of South Dakota.

 The Board will make reasonable accommodations to individuals with disabilities.
 Such accommodations will be made unless a fundamental alteration in the examination or other admission requirements would result.
 In order to accomplish this, the Board will furnish auxiliary aids and services when necessary to ensure effective communication.
 The Board will administer the examination so that it is readily accessible to individuals with disabilities.

 Individuals with disabilities will not be tested separately from other examinees, unless the separate programs are necessary to ensure that the test is equally effective.
 If the individual prefers not to accept a reasonable accommodation, the Board will not require an individual with a disability to accept such a reasonable accommodation.